Can We Really Learn One Representation to Optimize All Rewards?

-\textbf{Forward-Backward representation learning.} Forward-backward representation learning is one instance of the zero-shot RL algorithms.
-During pre-training, FB uses forward-backward representation functions $F(\ph{s}, \ph{a}, \ph{z})$ and $B(\ph{s_f}, \ph{a_f})$ to parameterize the policy $\pi(\ph{a} \mid \ph{s}, \ph{z})$ and its successor measure $M^{\pi}(\ph{s_f}, \ph{a_f} \mid \ph{s}, \ph{a}, \ph{z})$: \begin{definition}[Informal; Definition 1 of~\citet{touati2021learning}] For any CMP with latent space $\gZ$ and any marginal probability measure $\rho \in \Delta(\gS \times \gA)$, we say that functions $F^{\star}:\gS \times \gA \times \gZ \to \gZ$ and $B^{\star}:\gS \times \gA \to \gZ$ are the ground-truth FB representations if the latent-conditioned policy defined by has its associated successor measure ratio satisfying \end{definition} See Appendix~\ref{appendix:def-gt-fb-reprs} for the formal definition.
+\textbf{Forward-backward representation learning.} FB is an instance of the zero-shot RL algorithms~\citep{bagatella2025td, park2024foundation, zheng2025intention, agarwal2025proto}.
+During pre-training, FB uses forward-backward representation functions $F(\ph{s}, \ph{a}, \ph{z})$ and $B(\ph{s_f}, \ph{a_f})$ to parameterize the policy $\pi(\ph{a} \mid \ph{s}, \ph{z})$ and its successor measure $M^{\pi}(\ph{s_f}, \ph{a_f} \mid \ph{s}, \ph{a}, \ph{z})$.
 Importantly, both the latent-conditioned policy and its associated successor measure depend on the forward representation, forming a circular dependency.
-Prior work~\citep{touati2021learning, touati2022does}~\emph{assumes} the existence of ground-truth FB representations without providing a formal justification.
-This assumption raises the question: \emph{When do the ground-truth FB representations exist?} We will answer this question in Sec.~\ref{subsec:fb-existence}.
+See Appendix~\ref{appendix:def-gt-fb-reprs} for the formal definition of ground-truth forward-backward representations $F^{\star}(s, a, z)$ and $B^{\star}(s_f, a_f)$.
+Prior work~\citep{touati2021learning, touati2022does}~\emph{assumes} the existence of ground-truth FB representations.
+This assumption raises the question: \emph{When do the ground-truth FB representations exist?} We will answer this question using tools from linear algebra and rank matching in Sec.~\ref{subsec:fb-existence}.

-After pre-training the latent-conditioned policy and its successor measure, FB finds the optimal policy for any reward function by setting the latent variable to an expectation over backward representations: \begin{definition}[Informal; Theorem 2 of~\citet{touati2021learning}] Augmenting the CMP with a reward function $r: \gS \times \gA \to \R$, the ground-truth FB representations produce a latent variable

-that indexes the optimal policy $\pi^{\star}_r (a \mid s) = \pi(a \mid s, z_r)$ and the optimal Q-value $Q^{\star}_r(s, a) = F^{\star}(s, a, z_r)^{\top} z_r$. \end{definition} See Appendix~\ref{appendix:def-gt-fb-reprs} for the formal definition.
-The optimal policy adaptation for any reward function depends on the closeness of the latent space $\gZ$ (See Appendix~\ref{appendix:closeness-of-latent-space}).
-In the following sections, we will use tools from linear algebra and contraction mapping to examine the ground-truth fixed points of FB.
-We will also study the convergence of the FB algorithm in practice (Sec.~\ref{subsec:fb-convergence}), motivating us to derive a simpler zero-shot RL algorithm (Sec.~\ref{sec:method}).
+After pre-training the latent-conditioned policy and its successor measure, FB finds the optimal policy for any reward function by setting the latent variable to an expectation over backward representations: $z_r = \E_{\rho(s_f, a_f)} [B^{\star}(s_f, a_f) r(s_f, a_f)]$.
+See Appendix~\ref{appendix:def-gt-fb-reprs} for the formal definition.
+In the following sections, We will also study the convergence of the FB algorithm in practice (Sec.~\ref{subsec:fb-convergence}), motivating us to derive a simpler zero-shot RL algorithm (Sec.~\ref{sec:method}).